i-am-leslie/youtube-clone/README.md

-This is a project on understanding react router
+This is a project to further my understanding on react router and it is based off a youtube